damian2551/Data-Science-and-Analysis_Customer-Engagement/README.md

 **Findings:**\
 - As ranked in the third for number of unique users, along with its relatively high rank in average rating, Ohio could be the potential State with high number of user and high engagement.
 The company should consider OH for future targeting.\

-(Find the common State in top 10 by average rating and unique users)
+Find the common States having high average rating and unique users from the top 10 datasets:

 ```{r}
 common_10 <- top10_Unqiue %>% inner_join(top10, by = "state")
 common_10
 ```

--   HI and MO also have the highest number of users from the community, indicating a potential base for expansion as well.\
+**Findings:** OH has both the optimal balance between the number of unique users and average rating, indicating a potential base for expansion as well.

 ## 2.4a) New Test - Git Branch:

-**Test objective: ** To identify any differences in States outcome if taking top 10 States having highest number of unique users as reference when merging.\
+**Test objective:** To identify any differences in States outcome if taking top 10 States having highest number of unique users as reference when merging.\

 ```{r}
 #Create table having unique user count by States
 uniqueUserCount <- cleaned_merge_PGA %>% distinct(user_id, state) %>% count(state, name = "unique_users")